 If you work in law, chances are you deal with a computer a lot.
 Emails, plea drafts, briefs, your (probably overly full) calendar, research, and plenty more tasks take up the bulk of the time you spend outside the courtroom.

 What if there was a way to speed up your interactions with your computer, and make you even more organized and efficient at the same time?
 Good news: there is.

 Voice recognition programs can take your speech and turn it into text on your computer, letting you speak your emails or documents instead of type them.
 This technology has been around for years, and has been improving constantly.

 Today, it is powerful, accurate, and intelligent.
-The top-of-the-line software for this kind of work is Dragon Naturally Speaking, Legal Edition.
-How could Dragon help you, as a lawyer?
+The top-of-the-line dictation software for lawyers is Dragon Naturally Speaking, Legal Edition.
+Why do lawyers need Dragon Legal dictation software?
 Here are a few ideas.

 Transcribe Client Meetings

 When you meet with clients, you probably record some of the conversation.
 While audio has its advantages–hearing the client’s tone, or the pauses between words, for instance–it has one major drawback: it cannot be searched or skimmed.